HemantADabholkar/Carprice_prediction/README.md

 # Carprice_prediction
-With the help of this project we can predict the car price
+Used Linear Regression algorithm to build the model which predict price of the car.